OneMelon8/Pufferfish/docs/final.md

 ![](wins_over_time.png)

-From the image above even at checkpoint 20, we already had a good baseline of defeating the rule-based agent and through the process of self-play the RL agent begins to consistently score above 20 wins easily.<br>
+From the image above even at checkpoint 20, we already had a good baseline of defeating the rule-based agent and through the process of self-play the RL agent begins to consistently score above 20 wins easily.
+The results were surprising since we do end up seeing that the self-play agent is able to beat the rule-based agent over 75% of the time.<br>

-<b>This is a chart of the wins to losses of 50 episodes from each of the different combinations of agents battling.</b>
+<b>This is a chart of the wins to losses over 50 episodes from each of the different combinations of agents battling.</b>
 ![](winsloss.png)

-The highest win rate occuring in the battle between our final agent and the basic agent.
-Overall our final agent trained on self-play defeats both the basic agent as well as the agent that only trained against the basic agent a majority of the time.
+The highest win rate occurs in the battle between our final agent and the basic agent.
+Overall, our final agent trained on self-play defeats both the basic agent as well as the RL agent that only trained against the basic agent a majority of the time.

 <b>This is a heatmap of the different actions and responses that our final agent had in response to the basic agent.</b>
 ![](action_map.png)

 The qualitative evaluation will be the agent’s response to different incoming actions: such as shielding or avoiding when being attacked.
 It is hard to judge the quality of combat, but we will try to make the AI react differently to attacks so the fight can be more exciting.

 The above image shows some of the different policies or responses that our RL agent has learned after training.
-There are a few noticable actions points such as eatting a apple when the oppponent has their sheild up and switching to either a sword or an axe whenever the opponent decides to use their golden apple, which leaves them vulnerable to attacks.
+There are a few noticeable actions in the plot such as eatting a apple when the oppponent has their sheild up, which is a good idea since they are on the defense.
+Another action is switching to either a sword or an axe whenever the opponent decides to use their golden apple, this can be because using a golden apple leaves them vulnerable to attacks.
 Another common policy that it learned was to switch to a sword when the basic agent has an axe which could be because the sword is faster at attacking.
 Another pattern that can be seen is that the agent prefers to use the sword to attack rather than the axe, while occasionally using the axe and sheild.

 Although the heat mapping provides some ideas and data of the qualitative analysis, watching the agent fight in the video  provides a better demonstration of what the self-play agent has learned.

 <b>The bottom screen is the self-play trained agent and the top screen is the basic agent</b>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CMIf6wUIE0U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In the video you can see that the self-play agent will only use the golden apple when it has taken significant damage and tries to block incoming attacks using the sheild.
 Sometimes the self-play agent will hold out the sword and wait for the basic agent to put down the sheild, but it also decides to break the sheild with an axe and defeat the basic agent with the axe while the basic agent is trying to heal with a golden apple.
+Before the self-play, the agent would use the golden apple immediately when it sees the agent, and it would not try to block the attacks with a sheild.

 ## Resources Used